kx-chen/Backpack/README.md

 ## Starting Development

 Start the app in the `dev` environment.
-This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process:

 ```bash
 $ yarn dev